-Our story began over 60 years ago in 1965.
+Over 60 years ago in 1956, it was decided to form a licenced Club to assist fund the Football Club.
 It started with two Jacks – Jack Argent and Jack Boyle.
 In partnership, they created “the house that Jack built”.

-Parramatta Eels Football Club formed a committee to increase the spirits of the community by establishing a licenced premise.
-This is when the search for the perfect spot began.
+Parramatta Eels Football Club formed a committee to increase the spirits of the community this is when the search for the perfect spot began.

 On his way to training, Argent stumbled across a ‘For Sale’ sign outside a semi-detached house in Ross Street, Parramatta.
 With the committee agreeing, the house was bought and an application for a liquor licence submitted.
 Unfortunately, the request was denied and the search for a community hub continued.